UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 'greater than 20'
 ```

-Now a value of 22 give the correct output, but what about a value of 12?
+Now a value of 25 gives the desired output of `greater than 20`, but
+what about a value of 13?

 Notes: Script here